 Q. Talking firstly about your painting technique, when you start a painting, do you visualise how it will look when it’s finished or do you let the painting develop?

-A. I usually do small pen sketches, it helps to build composition and form.
+A. I usually do small pen sketches; it helps to build composition and form.
 However, the expression on the big canvas could take me in a completely different direction.
-I think my best paintings are when I cannot explain myself how I created them.
+I think my best paintings are those where I cannot explain myself how I created them.

 Q. Do you begin with a sketch or dive straight in with oils?

-A. Depends on my mood today.
+A. It depends on my mood that day.
 I love doing small sketches and sometimes they could turn into cute art pieces.
-Sometimes I start work on the large canvas and after a few hours I already know that it isn't going to be good!
-So I am just turning my large canvas upside-down and starting a completely new painting!
-I also love the first brushstrokes on the pure white canvas surface - I never know what to expect from it and it gives me the adrenalin buzz!
+Sometimes I start work on a large canvas and after a few hours I already know that it isn't going to be good!
+When that happens I just turn my canvas upside-down and start a completely new painting!
+I also love the first brushstrokes on the pure white surface - I never know what to expect from it and it gives me an adrenaline buzz!

 Q. What is your favourite subject to paint?

 A. I love working with people.
 But most of all I love challenges.
-I love to take myself outside my 'comfort zone', start something that is very unusual for me.
+I love to take myself outside my 'comfort zone' and start something that is very unusual for me.
 This is why I did a series of paintings of dogs and chickens.

 Q. How long do you typically work on a painting?
 Do you come back to it again and again and how do you know when it’s finished?

-A. I could start the work at 9 am and finish it at 1pm.
+A. I could start the work at 9am and finish it at 1pm.
 I call these works 'perfect'!
-I love when the canvas can 'breathe'.
+I love it when the canvas can 'breathe'.
 The more I work on a canvas, the less I can expect a good result.
-This is why every month I’m throwing away between ten and twenty canvases, which will never become an artwork.
+This is why every month I throw away between ten and twenty canvases which will never become an artwork.

 Q. Do you have a favourite artist?

-Q. You’ve been exhibiting your paintings with the Paragon Gallery now for 5 years, how do you feel your work has evolved over that time?
+Q. You’ve been exhibiting your paintings with the Paragon Gallery for five years now, how do you feel your work has evolved over that time?

 A. My plans are work, work and work.
 I have many unrealised ideas about future collections and projects.
-I will again apply to ROI, Summer Exhibition and many other competitions this year.
-However, my main achievement is my collectors.
-People who appreciate my art so much, that opens their homes for my paintings.
+I will again apply to ROI, the Summer Exhibition and many other competitions this year.
+However, my main achievement is my collectors, people who appreciate my art so much that they open their homes to my paintings.
 This is so inspiring!